 Dual Language Immersion

-Beginning in the 2022-23 school year, all incoming students in Grades Kindergarten – 5 must qualify for and enroll in the DLI program.
+For the 2023-24 school year, all incoming students in Grades Kindergarten – 6 must qualify for and enroll in the DLI program.
 The program will roll up a grade level each year until it is K-8.

 Two new transportation options were created for families living in the Paseo Pointe community, but attending Cheatham and Desert Meadows schools.
 Busing to Desert Meadows will be provided for families living between 51st Avenue and 59th Avenue and between Dobbins and Baseline.
 Busing to Cheatham will be provided for families living between 51st Avenue and 59th Avenue between Baseline and Southern.
 View the transportation zones.